openhab/openhab-addons/addons/binding/org.openhab.binding.milight/README.md

 ## Supported Things

 The binding supports Milight/Easybulb bridges from 2014+, iBox from 2016 and iBox2 from 2017 and their respective bulbs.
-The Dual White bulbs from 2015 and the new generation of Dual White bulbs is supported.
+The Dual White bulbs from 2015 and the new generation of Dual White bulbs are supported.
 RGB/White from 2014 and the new generation RGB/White from 2016 as well as RGB/Cold,Warmwhite and iBox bulbs work.

 | Bulb Type          | Milight Bridge | iBox  | iBox2 |